 Some of the renowned visual artists featured in the museum are Paula Rego, Francisco Tropa, José Pedro Croft, among others.

 The ticket to visit the museum costs 12€.
 Children under twelve do not pay the entrance fee.

 It should be mentioned that Serralves is divided into several areas: the museum of contemporary art, Serralves Park, Treetop Walk, Serralves Villa and the House of Cinema Manoel de Oliveira.
 If you would like to visit all of these areas, the ticket costs 20€, which can be a bit expensive for some.

 How to get there: Serralves Museum is located far from Downtown Porto.
 Take the subway to Casa da Música and then take a bus (201, 203, 503, 502, 504).

 “She Changes” was designed by Janet Echelman and is an homage to the fishing community in Matosinhos.

 With 50 meters in height and 42 meters in diameter, this structure was dubbed “Anémona” (anemone).
 Why?
 When the wind blows, the nets move, imitating the movement of anemones.

 This structure is located eight kilometers from Porto.
 Nevertheless, it is essential to mention it in any guide of Porto for design lovers, as it has become an emblematic symbol of the region.

 How to get there: To enjoy the sight of this structure, you can take the bus 500 in front of the Stock Exchange Palace.
-Without traffic, the bus will only take thirty minutes to arrive at your destination.
+Without traffic, the bus will only take 30 minutes to arrive at your destination.